What are the pros and cons of filing a Title IX lawsuit?

 - Lawsuits can be expensive because of court filing fees and attorney fees.
 While a successful lawsuit can result in the victim not having to pay attorney fees, if the lawsuit is unsuccessful, then the victim could be forced to cover the costs.
 Unlike Title IX lawsuits, filing a Title IX complaint with the Office of Civil Rights is free.

-- Only the victim (or the victim’s parents if he or she is under 18) can file the suit.
+- Only the victim (or the victim’s parents if they are under 18) can file the suit.
 For Title IX complaints with the Office of Civil Rights, anyone can file a complaint without having a direct stake in the claim.

 - What a victim has to prove during a lawsuit can be harder than what a victim has to prove in an Office of Civil Rights complaint.
 For a Title IX lawsuit, the victim will have to show that the school had actual knowledge of the sexual harassment and deliberately ignored it.
 For an Office of Civil Rights complaint, a victim does not have to prove actual knowledge.